Prunus mume: Varieties

 Ornamental tree varieties and cultivars of P. mume have been cultivated for planting in various gardens throughout East Asia, and for cut blossoming branches used in flower arrangements.

 Chinese varieties

 In China, there are over 300 recorded cultivars of Prunus mume.
-These are classified by phylogenetics (P. mume and two hybrids) in branches, type of branches in groups, and characteristics of flowers in several forms:
+These are classified by their phylogenetics (P. mume and hybrids) into branches, characteristics of their branches in groups, and characteristics of their flowers in forms: